dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 - Show that the nilradical is given by $\nilrad(R) = \rad(0)$.
 - Show that $\text{rad}(IJ) = \text{rad}(I) \intersect \text{rad}(J)$
 - Show that if $\spec(R) \subseteq \maxspec(R)$ then $R$ is a UFD.
+- Show that if $R$ is Noetherian then every ideal is finitely generated.

 Characterizing Certain Ideals